 - Contact a trusted data recovery specialist quickly.
 Explain the damage that has occurred and the conditions surrounding the damage.
 The specialist will instruct you on how to best handle and deliver the device.
 Once they have completed a hands on inspection, they will recommend the best data retrieval method.

 Remember to never assume that a device is too damaged for successful data recovery.
 Believe it or not, waterproof devices that have malfunctioned after having water and sand pour from inside have still had retrievable information.
-The key is to avoid panic and contact a professional as quickly as possible.
+The key is to avoid panic and contact an advanced data recovery company as quickly as possible.

 Get out there and have fun this summer!
 Take precautions, and know that if the unthinkable happens, there are always data recovery options.